 The duties of the compensation committee include the recommendation to the company's board of directors of a policy regarding the terms of engagement of office holders, to which we refer as a compensation policy.
 Such policy must be adopted by the company's board of directors, after considering the recommendations of the compensation committee.
 The compensation policy is then brought for approval by our shareholders, which requires a special majority.
-Under the Companies Law, the board of directors may adopt the compensation policy if it is not approved by the shareholders, provided that after the shareholders oppose the approval of such policy, the compensation committee and the board of directors revisit the matter and determine that adopting the compensation policy would be in the best interests of the company.
-Our compensation policy was approved by our shareholders on March 3, 2022.
+Under the Companies Law, the board of directors may adopt the compensation policy if it is not approved by the shareholders, provided that after the shareholders oppose the approval of such policy, the compensation committee and the board of directors revisit the matter and determine that adopting the compensation policy would be in the best interests of the company's compensation policy was approved by our shareholders on March 3, 2022.
+The Current compensation policy expired on March 3, 2025.
+On March 23, 2025, the Company's compensation committee and the board of directors approved a new compensation policy which will be effective as of and subject to the approval of the company's shareholders of the Company.
+The Company is currently in the process of convening a special general meeting for the approval of the compensation policy.